rctorres/lpsds/README.md

 ## LPSDS_BUCKET

 A base directory (if using LocalFileHandler) or the S3 bucket (if using S3FileHandler) that will be used as base point for input and output operations.
 The value should not have "S3://" in case it is a S3 bucket.
 Just the bucket name will do.

-## LPSDS_INPUT_DIR

-A default path (after the LPSD_BUCKET) to use as default for reading operations.
-Defaults to "data".

-## LPSDS_OUTPUT_DIR

-A default path (after the LPSD_BUCKET) to use as default for writting operations.
-Defaults to "results".